MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/composite-model-guidance.md

 ## Avoid composite modeling

-While the technology that supports Power BI composite models can solve design challenges, it can deliver slow performance.
+While Power BI composite models can solve particular design challenges, they can contribute to slow performance.
 Also, in some situations, unexpected calculation results can occur (described later in this article).
 For these reasons, avoid creating a composite model when you have other options.

 Whenever possible, it's best to develop a model in import mode.
 This mode provides the greatest design flexibility, and best performance.

 However, challenges related to large data volumes, or reporting on near real-time data, can't always be solved by import models.
 In either of these cases, you can consider a DirectQuery model, providing your data is stored in a single data source that's [supported by DirectQuery mode](/power-bi/connect-data/power-bi-data-sources).
 For more information, see [DirectQuery models in Power BI Desktop](/power-bi/connect-data/desktop-directquery-about).

+> [!TIP]
-If you're objective is to extend an existing tabular model with more data, whenever possible, add that data to the existing data source.
+> If you're objective is only to extend an existing tabular model with more data, whenever possible, add that data to the existing data source.

 ## Table storage mode

 In a composite model, you can set the [storage mode](/power-bi/transform-model/desktop-storage-mode) for each table (except calculated tables).

 - **DirectQuery:** We recommend that you set this mode for tables that represent large data volumes, or which need to deliver near real-time results.
 Data will never be imported into these tables.
-Usually, these tables will be [fact-type tables](/power-bi/guidance/star-schema#star-schema-overview)—tables used for summarization.
+Usually, these tables will be [fact-type tables](/power-bi/guidance/star-schema#star-schema-overview), which are tables that are summarized.
 - **Import:** We recommend that you set this mode for tables that aren't used for filtering and grouping of fact tables in DirectQuery or Hybrid mode.
 It's also the only option for tables based on sources not supported by DirectQuery mode.
 Calculated tables are always import tables.
 - **Dual:** We recommend that you set this mode for [dimension-type tables](/power-bi/guidance/star-schema#star-schema-overview), when there's a possibility they'll be queried together with DirectQuery fact-type tables from the same source.
 - **Hybrid:** We recommend that you set this mode by adding import partitions, as well as one DirectQuery partition to a fact table when you want to include the latest data changes in real time, or when you want to provide fast access to the most frequently used data through import partitions while leaving the bulk of more infrequently used data in the data warehouse.